Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point: 3. Calculation of entanglement entropy

 \section{3.
 Calculation of entanglement entropy}

 Here we describe the methods used to calculate the transition point $\Deltac$ from the optimized quantum circuit $\tilde U$.
-Specifically, we describe the computation of the entanglement entropy and its standard deviation (which gives Figs.~\ref{fig:entropyDelta} and~\ref{fig:mobilityEdge}) for a certain filling fraction $\nfill$.
+Specifically, we describe the computation of the entanglement entropy and its standard deviation (which gives Fig.~1) for a certain filling fraction $\nfill$.

-For each site $i$ we first calculate the on-site entanglement entropies averaged over 1,000 eigenstates.
+For each site $i$ we first calculate the on-site entanglement entropies averaged over 1000 eigenstates.
 Our main quantity of interest is the standard deviation of this average entropy with respect to disorder realizations averaged over sites $i$~\cite{2DMBL},

 where $N$ is the linear system size, and $\sigma_{S,i}(\Delta)$ is the standard deviation of the on-site entropies at site $i$,